Before The World Ended

 [Organic Allocation Complete: 5/5]

-Will felt his torn muscles knit back together, the hot agony in his arm fading into a dull ache as the stats locked into his core and repaired the reality shear.
-Then, the interface glitched.
-A burst of static hissed in his mind, and a jagged line of text forced its way onto his retina.
+Will felt his torn muscles knit back together.
+The hot agony in his arm faded into a dull ache as the stats locked into his core and repaired the reality shear.
+The interface glitched.
+A burst of static hissed in his mind.
+A jagged line of text forced its way onto his retina.

 [Anomaly Detected.]